RayChimera/configs/README.md

 ### VSCode

 > Don't forget to choose an appropriate profile in VSCode!
+Configs are synchronized via *GitHub* profile, *NOT* *Microsoft* one

 1. [Add](https://code.visualstudio.com/docs/setup/linux#_install-vs-code-on-linux) the repo: